holycrap872/ucls-hs-intro-to-cs/CourseMaterial/07_wrapup/00_offboarding/lesson_plan.md

         - Turbozzle
         - PythoShop
     - What was the point of each of these?
+- Programming debrief
+    - What was easy?
+    - What was hard?
+    - What is useful for the future, and what isn't?
 - Why I love programming
     - Force you to understand ideas
     - Work with others